 Spring clean your auto insurance

-- Just like your car, your car insurance needs attention too.
+Just like your car, your car insurance needs attention too.
 Compare auto insurance quotes today to ensure you are getting the best price for your coverage.
-At Kanetix.ca, we shop the market to help you get the lowest insurance rate out there.
+On average, drivers save 20 percent (about $346) after shopping for a better rate and you could too.

 Spring car maintenance tips